AndunHH/spacemouse/README.md

 * [Hall-Effect-Sensor-CAD-Mouse-Spacemouse](https://github.com/ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/tree/main) with TPU springs by JohnCrombie.

-# Electronics and pin assignment
+# Electronics and pin assignment with joysticks
+  > The following paragraph relates to the joystick hardware variant.
+A thorough description of the principle behind the hall-effect sensors can be found down here [Hall Effect Sensors](#hall-effect-sensors) and on [ChromeBee GitHub: Hall-Effect-Sensor](https://github.com/ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse).

 The spacemouse is connected to an arduino Pro Micro 16 Mhz.
 Check out the wiring diagram by [TeachingTech](https://www.printables.com/de/model/864950-open-source-spacemouse-space-mushroom-remix/) or with this added keys and the added neopixel ring.
 ![WiringSpaceMouse](pictures/fritzing-electronics.png)